Aaron's Party (Come Get It): Promotion and tour

-The songs, "Girl You Shine", "I Want Candy", "Aaron's Party (Come Get It)", "That's How I Beat Shaq", and "Bounce" were played frequently on Radio Disney whereas the videos of "I Want Candy", "That's How I Beat Shaq", "Aaron's Party (Come Get It)", and "Bounce" received heavy rotation on MTV, BET, VH1, Disney Channel and Nickelodeon.
-He also made several appearances on Nickelodeon and opened up concerts for Britney Spears and the Backstreet Boys.
+The songs "Girl You Shine", "I Want Candy", "Aaron's Party (Come Get It)", "That's How I Beat Shaq", and "Bounce" were played frequently on Radio Disney whereas the videos of "I Want Candy", "That's How I Beat Shaq", "Aaron's Party (Come Get It)", and "Bounce" received heavy rotation on MTV, BET, VH1, Disney Channel and Nickelodeon.
+He also made several appearances on Nickelodeon and opened concerts for Britney Spears and the Backstreet Boys.
 Late in 2000, the album was certified platinum.
 One of his songs, "Iko Iko" was featured in the 2000 movie The Little Vampire, later included to the soundtrack album which is released ten days before the movie premiere.
 "Girl You Shine" was featured on Radio Disney Jams, Vol. 2 in early 2000.
 "Bounce" is featured on Radio Disney Jams, Vol. 4.
 Carter promoted his album by performing "I Want Candy" on Lizzie McGuire on March 13, 2001.
-That same month, he and fellow teen star Samantha Mumba performed at a concert held at Disney MGM Studios that aired on the Disney Channel entitled Aaron Carter and Samantha Mumba in Concert.
+That same month, he and fellow teen star Samantha Mumba performed at a concert held at Disney MGM Studios that aired on the Disney Channel titled Aaron Carter and Samantha Mumba in Concert.
 Carter's part of the concert can be seen on the DVD Aaron's Party: Live in Concert along with the music video of "That's How I Beat Shaq" along with clips of him at Disney World, his 13th birthday, and Carter recording his then-upcoming album Oh Aaron.

 Carter embarked on the Aaron's Party Tour in the summer of 2001 with his sister and the A*Teens as the opening act.

 Critical reception

 The album received mixed reviews from music critics.

-Jon Azpiri from AllMusic website gave the album two out of five stars and wrote that like "bubblegum acts of the past" the only value of the album is to be "pure kitsch" and the album being "the sort of album you look back on years after its release and mock with ironic glee."
+Jon Azpiri from AllMusic gave the album two out of five stars and wrote that like "bubblegum acts of the past" the only value of the album is to be "pure kitsch" and the album being "the sort of album you look back on years after its release and mock with ironic glee".

 David Browne from Entertainment Weekly described the album as "a collection of rhythmic, ultradisposable jingles delivered in the chirpy voice of its leading tyke" and gave the album a C−.

-Rob Sheffield from Rolling Stone magazine gave the album two out of five stars and wrote that in the album songs Carter "discovers the thrills of impending puberty with a helping hand from "My Internet Girl" and chirps the least metaphorical version of "I Want Candy" ever", he also criticized the singer's voice calling it "too Buffy" and "not Jordy enough".
+Rob Sheffield from Rolling Stone gave the album two out of five stars and wrote that Carter "discovers the thrills of impending puberty with a helping hand from "My Internet Girl" and chirps the least metaphorical version of "I Want Candy" ever".
+He also criticized the singer's voice, calling it "too Buffy" and "not Jody enough".